zcollins0/ZeroEffortGitContributions/README.md

 Zero Effort Github Contributions
 ================================
+Arguably unethical.

-I'm writing a script to automate github contributions.
+A script to automate github contributions.
 Gotta make that bar all nice and green.